Central Coast Council's Floodplain Risk Management program identified the Wallarah Creek catchment as prone to flooding across the following suburbs:

 Community members are still able to:

-- review the draft study and plan: Take a look at the draft of the Wallarah Creek Catchment Floodplain Risk Management Study and Plan in the document library on the right of this page
+- view the final draft study and plan: Take a look at the final Wallarah Creek Catchment Floodplain Risk Management Study and Plan in the document library on the right of this page

 - read our frequently asked questions: Make sure you check out our frequently asked questions on our main floodplain management page to see if we haven't already answered your question!